Fast projection onto the top-k-sum constraint: Introduction

 \section{Introduction}

 In this paper, we consider the Euclidean projection onto the top-$k$-sum, also known as max-$k$-sum~\cite{maxksum} constraint:

 where $r \in \R$, $k \in \{1,2,\dots,n\}$ and sequence $\vect{a} \in \R^n$ are given, $\Vec{x}_1 \geq \Vec{x}_2 \geq \dots \geq \Vec{x}_n$ are the components of $\vect{x}$ in nonincreasing order. $\mathrm{T}_{(k)}(\vect{x})$ represents the sum of the largest $k$ elements of $\vect{x}$ and is closely related in many fields.
-For example, in financial risk measurement~\cite{rockafellar2000optimization,krokhmal2002portfolio}, it arises in limiting a quantile of the distribution, as in the conditional value at risk (CVaR), also known as the average value at risk (AVaR) or superquantile, when $n$ scenarios are generated in this distribution with equal probability.
-In addition, it is relevant to matrix optimization problems involving a matrix’s Ky-Fan $k$-norm, defined as the sum of its $k$ largest singular values~\cite{overton1993optimality,pataki1998rank,pirzada2024ky,doan2022low}.
+For instance, it is conceptually linked to the $k$-winners-take-all (kWTA) problem, where recent distributed models focus on identifying the top $k$ elements through optimization to avoid centralized sorting~\cite{wang2023distributed,zhang2023single,zhang2022distributed}.
+In addition, in financial risk measurement~\cite{rockafellar2000optimization,krokhmal2002portfolio}, it arises in limiting a quantile of the distribution, as in the conditional value at risk (CVaR), also known as the average value at risk (AVaR) or superquantile, when $n$ scenarios are generated in this distribution with equal probability.
+Furthermore, it is relevant to matrix optimization problems involving a matrix’s Ky-Fan $k$-norm, defined as the sum of its $k$ largest singular values~\cite{overton1993optimality,pataki1998rank,pirzada2024ky,doan2022low}.

 Given that problem~\eqref{opt} is a strongly convex quadratic program, it is sufficient to derive the Karush-Kuhn-Tucker (KKT) conditions to uniquely characterize the solution.
 Based on this, Wu et al.~\cite{wu2014moreau} designed a finite-termination algorithm that performs an exhaustive grid-search to find all possible solutions until the KKT conditions are satisfied.
 However, this approach suffers from high computational complexity $O(k(n-k))$.
 In some applications, the value $k$ is usually set to $k = \lfloor (1-\tau)n\rfloor$ for some fixed proportion $\tau \in (0,1)$, leading to $O(n^2)$ complexity~\cite{roth2025n,roth2024fast}, which makes the grid-search process slow and impractical for large-scale problems.